-In order to install the batteries, press the centre of the lid (2), unlock the clip (1), and then remove the lid (2) as shown on the picture.
-After pulling out the battery holder, insert the batteries as shown on the holder, remembering to check if the polarity is correct.
-It is important to make sure that the spring is pressing the batteries tightly.
-The holder can only be inserted into the detector one way - the shape prevents it from being inserted the other way around.
+To install the batteries, first unlock the clip (1), next remove the lid (2) as shown in the picture.
+After pulling out the battery holder, insert the batteries as shown on holder, remember to check that the polarity is correct.
+The holder can only be inserted into the detector one way - the holder's socket construction prevents from inserting it the other way around.